Akuli/python-tutorial/defining-functions.md

         hi
         >>>

-    Positional arguments are great for simple things like `print("hello")`, but if your function takes many positional arguments it may be hard to tell which argument is which.
+    Positional arguments are great for simple things, but if your function takes many positional arguments it may be hard to tell which argument is which.

 - Using a **keyword argument**: